 Political science focuses on four foundational areas of political science: American politics, comparative politics, international relations, and political theory.
 As a major, you will develop the knowledge and skills needed to assess political situations and problems from empirical and ethical perspectives as a first step toward crafting policy recommendations that can improve political participation, processes, and outcomes.
 Our program is designed for students who wish to concentrate in a particular area of political science, who aspire to go on to graduate school, including law, and who simply want to explore the field of politics.
 Our graduates go onto careers in government, politics, nonprofits, business, law, consulting, and media.

-*Note: In the spirit of the liberal arts, some government students opt for a cross-disciplinary major, including political science-French, political science-German, political science-Spanish, and political science-history.
+*Note: In the spirit of the liberal arts, some political students opt for a cross-disciplinary major, including political science-French, political science-German, political science-Spanish, and political science-history.

 - The Latin American Puzzle